Shepway

 Issued 14 April 2026

-Officers are carrying out regular patrols and working closely with residents and businesses to prevent antisocial behaviour and encourage reporting.
+Officers are carrying out regular patrols and working closely with residents and businesses to prevent antisocial behaviour and encourage the reporting of incidents.
+Mobile CCTV has been used in identified hotspot areas to help deter offending and identify those responsible.

-Where young people are identified, officers take a safeguarding and preventative approach.
-This includes Acceptable Behaviour Agreements (voluntary agreements with young people and their parents to stop antisocial behaviour), educational workbooks and referrals to diversionary activities provided by the Child Centred Policing Team.
+Where young people are identified as being involved in antisocial behaviour, officers take a preventative and safeguarding-focused approach.
+This can include Acceptable Behaviour Agreements, which are voluntary agreements between young people, their parents or guardians, and the police to address unacceptable behaviour.
+Educational workbooks and referrals to diversionary activities delivered by the Child Centred Policing Team are also used to help prevent further incidents and encourage positive behaviour.

 What members in Shepway are saying are the issues in the area: